pewpewlive/ppl-docs/docs/Guides/Lua/beginner.md

 The following output is repeated 25 times:
 `Loop!`

 For loops are useful for running the same code multiple times!
-The first line of the for loop has the syntax for i = Index, End Value, Increments.
+The first line of the for loop has the syntax for `i = Index, End Value, Increments`.
 You set i as your starting value, separate with a comma, set your end value, and you can optionally set your increment as your third value.
 Don't forget the "do"!

 ## Nested for loop example